JetBlue, Delta seek U.S. OK to suspend flights to 25 U.S. airports

-WASHINGTON, April 27 (Reuters) - Delta Air Lines, JetBlue Airways Corp and Spirit Airlines on Tuesday asked the U.S. Transportation Department for approval to suspend flights to more than two dozen U.S. airports.
+WASHINGTON (Reuters) - Delta Air Lines (DAL.N), JetBlue Airways Corp (JBLU.O) and Spirit Airlines (SAVE.N) on Tuesday asked the U.S. Transportation Department for approval to suspend flights to more than two dozen U.S. airports.

 U.S. travel demand has fallen by more than 95% because of the coronavirus pandemic and airports are trying to cut costs to stay in business.